PANGULURIALEKHYA/PowerBI-Data-Analysis-and-Dashboard/README.md

+---
-# PowerBI-Data-Analysis-and-Dashboard Project
+Title: PowerBI-Data-Analysis-and-Dashboard Project
-Power BI dashboard project using data modelling, visualisation, KPI reporting and business insights.
+Description: Power BI dashboard project using data modelling, visualisation, KPI reporting and business insights
+Author: Alekhya Panguluri
+---

-## Overview
+## Introduction
-This project demonstrates the use of PowerBI for data analysis, dashboard creation, KPI reporting, and business intelligence visualisation.
+This `project` demonstrates the use of PowerBI for data analysis, dashboard creation, KPI reporting, and business intelligence visualisation.

 ## Skills Used
 - Data Modelling